7 Secrets to Surviving and Thriving During Your Freshman Year

 1. Don’t buy your textbooks right away or from your school’s bookstore

-2. Use your time wisely/manage your time effectively
+2. manage your time effectively

-3. Do not take all “hard” classes in one semester (space it out)
+3. Do not take all “hard” classes in one semester

 4. Go to office hours

-5. Join clubs!
+5. Join clubs

 Joining clubs that you are interested in is a great way to get involved on campus.
 Most colleges have hundreds of different clubs to join — whatever you are interested in, your college most likely has a club for it.
-A great way to see what clubs your school offers, and what exactly each club is about.
-Joining various clubs is a way to branch out, explore different interests, and meet new people.
-There are also many clubs that focus on particular career paths.
-Getting involved in these types of clubs is a fantastic way to build connections, stay up to date about information related to your career path, and gain research, internship, and volunteer opportunities.
+A great way to see what clubs your school offers and what exactly each club is about is to attend your college’s club fair, which is usually held at the beginning of the school year.

 7. Make time for yourself

-College can be very overwhelming at times as you try to balance school work, club involvement, part-time employment and social pressures while in many cases living on your own for the first time.
-It can at times be hard to keep up and balance everything you have going on.
-That is why it is very important to make time for yourself, whether it is going for a walk, working out or taking an exercise class every day, reading a book, cooking a healthy meal, or even watching a television show or movie.
-Taking this time to yourself can help you clear your head, bring you some peace of mind, and alleviate some of the stress that comes with being a freshman in college.
+College can be very overwhelming at times, especially if you are trying to balance school work, club involvement, and part-time employment, with the social pressures and new responsibilities of college.
+That is why it is very important to make time for yourself to do things you enjoy, whether that is going for a walk, working out or taking an exercise class, reading a book, cooking a healthy meal, or even watching a television show or movie.
+Taking time to yourself can help you clear your head, bring you some peace of mind, and alleviate some of the stress that comes with being a freshman in college.